antondc/data-structures-and-algorithms/src/data_structures/07_heap/heap.md

 ## Description

-A Heap is a complete binary tree where the value of each parent node is greater than or equal to the values of its children.
-This ensures that the maximum element is always at the root.
+A Heap is a complete ordered binary tree with the restriction that the value of a parent nodes are greater of equal than the value of children nodes.
-It may be the already described max-heap or a min-heap.
+There is the already described min-heap, and the min-heap, where the value of the parent nodes are lesser or equal than the value of the children nodes.
 Commonly used in priority queues and heapsort algorithms.

 ## Pseudocode